 The weekend wraps up with a memorial service at 10 a.m. on Oct.
 29 in Merillat Chapel.

-Culver-Stockton Teacher Organization to host annual Trunk or Treat event /news/2023/culver-stockton-teacher-organization-to-host-annual-trunk-or-treat-event/ Thu, 26 Oct 2023 13:15:33 +0000 /?p=26550 The holiday event will feature games, prizes, and candy.
+The holiday event will feature games, prizes, and candy.
 The event will also promote the Teal Pumpkin Project, a global movement to recognize those with food allergies and provide safe, inclusive fun for all.
 C-SC will provide candy and non-candy alternatives throughout the event.

 Those attending are asked to bring canned food or non-perishable items for donation to the local food pantry.
 Those items can be dropped off at the registration table.

-C-SC receives $70,000 DEWEY Award /news/2023/c-sc-receives-70000-dewey-award/ Wed, 25 Oct 2023 15:59:01 +0000 /?p=26542 91直播 (C-SC), a private liberal arts college offering 80 major and minor tracks, has announced the college received a $70,000 award from the Missouri Department of Elementary and Secondary Education.
+91ֱ (C-SC), a private liberal arts college offering 80 major and minor tracks, has announced the college received a $70,000 award from the Missouri Department of Elementary and Secondary Education.

 The Developing an Educator Workforce that Expands Yearly (DEWEY) Award is given to higher learning institutions that are working to increase the number of teacher candidates and strengthen retention in teacher preparation programs.
 The DEWEY awards provide $70,000 grants to 15 education preparation programs and $45,000 to five two-year higher learning education programs annually.
 Those who receive the one-year grants move through a competitive selection process based on a detailed proposal that meets the required criteria.

-Recognizing the opportunity with the DEWEY funding for C-SC鈥檚 education candidate recruiting and retaining efforts, Dr. Cindy Whiston, associate professor of education, outlined a plan for the use of the funding for education majors during the 2023-24 academic year.
+Recognizing the opportunity with the DEWEY funding for C-SC’s education candidate recruiting and retaining efforts, Dr. Cindy Whiston, associate professor of education, outlined a plan for the use of the funding for education majors during the 2023-24 academic year.
 Part of the focus will include scholarships that assist with items such as textbooks, course expenses, mileage, meals, tutoring, and certification expenses.

 The funding will also be used to enhance social media recruitment campaigns as well as recreational activities, service events, and professional development for students in the education program.
 C-SC will use part of the funding to host a mini-conference in the spring to connect professional mentors with students, especially those in underrepresented populations, including male students and students of color.